-Over the last one year, we at Unravel Data have spoken to several enterprise customers (with cluster sizes ranging from 10’s to 1000’s of nodes) about their Big Data Application challenges.
+Over the last one year, we at Unravel Data have spoken to several enterprise customers (with cluster sizes ranging from 10’s to 1000’s of nodes) about their modern data stack application challenges.
 Most of them leverage Hadoop in a typical multi-tenant fashion wherein they have different applications (ETL, Business Intelligence, Machine Learning Apps etc.) accessing the common data substrate.

-The conversations have typically been with both the Operations team, who manage and maintain these platforms and Developers/End Users, who are building these applications on the Big Data stack (Hive, Spark, MR, Oozie etc.).
+The conversations have typically been with both the Operations team, who manage and maintain these platforms and Developers/End Users, who are building these applications on the modern data stack (Hive, Spark, MR, Oozie etc.).

 Broadly speaking, the challenges can be grouped from the application perspective and cluster perspective.
 We have highlighted these challenges with actual examples that we have discussed with these customers.

 Some of the most common Application challenges we have seen or heard of that are top of mind include:

 - An ad-hoc Application (submitted via Hive, Spark, MR) is stuck (not making forward progress) or fails after a while

 Example 1: Spark job gets hung at the last task and eventually fails